A plate of freshly-baked khachapuri from georgiaA plate of freshly-baked khachapuri from georgia

 Finally, khachapuri is not limited to just one type of cheese filling.
 There are many variations of khachapuri, each with its own unique flavor and texture.
 Some popular variations include Adjaruli khachapuri, which is shaped like a boat and filled with cheese, butter, and a raw egg, and Imeruli khachapuri, which is a round, flat bread filled with cheese and baked until crispy.
 These variations reflect the diversity and creativity of Georgian cuisine, and the importance of khachapuri in the country’s culinary heritage.

-See also How to make bannock from Canada?
+See also How to make shawarma from the Middle East?

 The ingredients you need to make authentic khachapuri